Bent Tree Country Club & Northwood Club

 Dallas, Texas • qualifying: May 20, 2019

-For the first time in many years, a U.S. Open sectional qualifier in the United States won’t conducted on the traditional Monday a week prior to the championship proper.
+For the first time in many years, a U.S. Open sectional qualifier in the United States won’t be conducted on the traditional Monday a week prior to the championship proper.
 The Dallas, Texas, sectional is set to be held on May 20, a day after the conclusion of the PGA Championship at Bethpage State Park in Farmingdale, N.Y.
-Bent Tree Country Club and The Northwood Club will be the two venues used for the 36-hole event that is expected to attract PGA Tour players and elite amateurs.
+Bent Tree Country Club and The Northwood Club will be the two venues used for the 36-hole event that ihas attracted six USGA champions, including 2007 U.S. Open winner Angel Cabrera.

 Northwood Club, site of the 1952 U.S. Open, was originally designed by William Diddel and opened for play in 1946.
 The course was redesigned in 1990 by the architectural team of Jay Morrish and Tom Weiskopf.
 In 2015, Northwood hired golf architect Tripp Davis, a top amateur golfer in his own right, to oversee an extensive renovation of the course.
 Davis left the original routing largely untouched, but rebuilt and repositioned tees, greens and bunkers to be more strategically relevant for today’s game.